-This is one for the brave or the foolhardy among you.
+Here’s one for the brave or the foolhardy among you.
 This annual Christmas day swim pits man against the elements as members of the Serpentine Swimming Club take to the frequently freezing waters of Hampstead to compete in the intriguingly named Peter Pan Cup.
-What inspires this act of seeming lunacy is anyone’s guess but the regulars seem happy enough so who are we to judge?!
+What inspires this act of seeming lunacy is anyone’s guess but the regulars seem to enjoy it so who are we to judge?!

-The competition is open to members of the Serpentine Swimming Club only (visitors are not allowed to turn up on the day and swim) and the organisers go to great lengths to warn the uninitiated of the potential dangers of swimming in freezing waters – so if you fancy going along do keep your clothes on!
+The JM Barrie Cup is open to members of the Serpentine Swimming Club only (visitors can watch but cannot take part) and the organisers go to great lengths to warn the uninitiated of the potential dangers of swimming in freezing waters – so you can’t say you haven’t been warned!

 For those of you who are thinking of going along to watch the event, the action takes place near the Lido Café on the South side of the lake.
 For more information about the Peter Pan Cup, please click here.
 For more information about outdoor events in London, please click here.